 What credit score do you need for a mortgage or home loan?
 What are the minimum credit score requirements?
+How much house can you afford?
 Those are tricky questions, because borrowers must contend with both "official" guidelines and unofficial guidelines.
 First, you need to understand what a "representative" or "underwriting" credit score is.
 Most people have a score from each of the three biggest credit bureaus -- Equifax, TransUnion and Experian.
 But which one is the "representative" score?
 To determine this, lenders usually pull a "tri-merge" credit report, which contains the scores from all bureaus.
 If there are three usable credit scores, the middle score is the representative score.
 If there are two usable credit scores, the lower score is used for underwriting, and if there is only one, that's of course the only one used.

 The 'Official' Minimum Credit Score Needed